Tpekins/Tiani-pekins/README.md

 I'm a full-stack engineer shipping production systems from REST APIs and real-time applications to responsive frontends and mobile apps.
 I combine backend expertise with frontend finesse to deliver complete solutions that scale.

 I've built and shipped:
-- **E-commerce & Marketplace platforms** with payment processing and multi-vendor capabilities
+- **E-commerce & Marketplace platforms** with payment processing and multi-vendor capabilities.
-- **Event management systems** with ticketing, automation, and real-time dashboards
+- **Event management systems** with ticketing, automation, and real-time dashboards.
-- **IoT and smart home systems** connecting hardware to intelligent web interfaces
+- **IoT and smart home systems** connecting hardware to intelligent web interfaces.
-- **Productivity tools** leveraging data analysis and visualization
+- **Productivity tools** leveraging data analysis and visualization.

 Currently based in **Buea, Cameroon** 🌍